Kathleen T. Mellano | Springfield College

 • Bachelor of Science, Texas Christian University, Fort Worth, TX, 2012

-Kathleen Mellano is an assistant professor and the director of the Sport and Exercise Psychology online master’s degree at Springfield College.
+Kathleen Mellano is an associate professor of Exercise Science and director of the Online Sport and Exercise Psychology program at Springfield College.
 The focus of Mellano’s research revolves around social and motivational processes in sport with particular attention to relationships among teammates and other key agents.
 She has a specific interest in the influence of dyadic and group-level constructs in shaping the quality of young athlete experiences.
 At Springfield College, Mellano teaches graduate courses in sport and exercise psychology theory, applied practice, measurement, and supervises student internship experiences.
 She is a Certified Mental Performance Consultant® and an active member of professional sport psychology organizations.
 Her consulting practice has included working with a wide range of individuals, teams, coaches, and parents across sport and exercise contexts from youth to elite levels.

 Research Interests